Assistant Vice President, Resource Management & Development - Student Success

 Office: BEH 231

 Dr. Alexis Nicole Mootoo obtained a Ph.D. in Government and a Graduate Certificate in Latin American Studies from USF’s School of Interdisciplinary and Global Studies under the direction of Professor Bernd Reiter.
-Currently, Dr. Mootoo serves as an administrator at the University of South Florida and adjuncts for USF’s School of Interdisciplinary Global Studies and Humanities.
+Currently, Dr. Mootoo serves as an Assistant Vice President at the University of South Florida and adjuncts for USF’s School of Interdisciplinary Global Studies and Humanities.

 Dr. Mootoo is interested in American and International Race Politics and Race Relations, Comparative Politics, and Public and Foreign Policy.
 Her research areas of interest are Brazil and regions with Afro-Descendant populations.
 Her dissertation “Structural Racism: Racists without Racism in Liberal Institutions within Colorblind States” examined how Afro-Descendants are competing in publicly funded universities in New York City and the City of São Paulo, taking race based affirmative action into consideration.